Why Do SUVs Have Spoilers?

 These spoilers modify the airflow around the SUV allowing it to flow more efficiently in order to decrease the drag on the vehicle.
 The reduced drag will improve the SUV’s gas mileage by making it simpler for the car to move forward.

-Spoilers are a vital feature for SUVs due to their ability to increase gas mileage because many people use SUVs as family vehicles.
+Spoilers are an essential feature for SUVs due to their ability to increase gas mileage because many people use SUVs as family vehicles.
 Some people even choose to have one installed if their SUV doesn’t come with one.

 What Materials Are Used To Make Spoilers?